tasitlabs/privacy/index.md

 you have a business relationship with us, and we rely on our legitimate interests as the lawful basis for processing (as described above) or you have otherwise given your prior consent (such as when you download one of our guides).

-You can change your marketing preferences at any time by contacting us using the above contact information.
+You can change your marketing preferences at any time by contacting us using the below contact information.
 On each and every marketing communication, we will always provide the option for you to exercise your right to object to the processing of your personal data for marketing purposes (known as ‘opting-out’) by clicking on the ‘unsubscribe’ button on our marketing emails or choosing a similar opt-out option on any forms we use to collect your data.
-You may also opt-out at any time by contacting us using the above contact information.
+You may also opt-out at any time by contacting us using the below contact information.
 Please note that any administrative or service-related communications (to offer our services, or notify you of an update to this Privacy Policy or applicable terms of business, etc.) will solely be directed at our clients or business partners, and such communications generally do not offer an option to unsubscribe as they are necessary to provide the services requested.
 Therefore, please be aware that your ability to opt-out from receiving marketing and promotional materials does not change our right to contact you regarding your use of our website or as part of a contractual relationship we may have with you.

 ##### Right to request access

 You also have a right to access information we hold about you.
 We are happy to provide you with details of your Personal Information that we hold or process.
 To protect your personal information, we follow set storage and disclosure procedures, which mean that we will require proof of identity from you prior to disclosing such information.
-You can exercise this right at any time by contacting us using the above contact information.
+You can exercise this right at any time by contacting us using the below contact information.

 ##### Right to withdraw consent

-Where the legal basis for processing your personal information is your consent, you have the right to withdraw that consent at any time by contacting us using the above contact information.
+Where the legal basis for processing your personal information is your consent, you have the right to withdraw that consent at any time by contacting us using the below contact information.

 ##### Raising a complaint about how we have handled your personal data

-If you wish to raise a complaint on how we have handled your personal data, you can contact us as set out above and we will then investigate the matter.
+If you wish to raise a complaint on how we have handled your personal data, you can contact us as set out below and we will then investigate the matter.

 ##### Right to lodge a complaint with a relevant supervisory authority